 Cash is primarily generated through asset and loan disposals.
-The cumulative value of loans and assets sold to end-2022 was €40.8 billion.
-A further €6.6 billion has been generated from non-disposal income, mainly comprising rental income from secured properties and proceeds from the refinancing of loans.
+The cumulative value of loans and assets sold to end-2023 was €41.1 billion.
+A further €6.6 billion has been generated from non-disposal income, mainly comprising rental income from secured properties, cash settlements from debtors, and proceeds from the refinancing of loans.